What alternatives to animated GIF are there?

 In short, as of 2025, APNG, WebP, and AVIF are all viable alternatives to GIF.
 While they are not quite as universally supported in image viewers and editors, they are supported by nearly all major web browsers and offer significantly better compression, image quality, and transparency support.

-Below is a more detailed comparison of each image format that supports animation, along with example files.
+Below is a more detailed comparison of each image format that supports animation, along with example files, ordered by browser support.

 GIF Graphics Interchange Format